Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 Today, in automated warehouses, mobile robots already autonomously move inventory pods or flat packages from one location to another.
 Finding low-cost paths for the robots in real-time is essential for the effectiveness of such systems.
-However, Multi-Agent Path Finding (MAPF)<a href="#footnote-1"></a> is only the “one-shot” variant of the actual problem in many applications.
-Typically, after an agent reaches its goal location, it does not stop and wait there forever.
-Instead, it is assigned a new goal location and required to keep moving, which is referred to as lifelong MAPF and characterized by agents constantly being assigned new goal locations.
+Multi-Agent Path Finding (MAPF) technologies
+(see more details in our research on <a href="https://jiaoyangli.me/research/mapf/">Foundations of MAPF</a>) provide a promising solution for coordinating these robots.
-There are three challenges in this problem, namely how to assign tasks to agents, how to decompose the lifelong problem to one-shot MAPF problems and solve it efficiently, and how to handle robot dynamics and uncertainties during execution.
+However, to apply MAPF in this scenario, we need to address four challenges, namely how to assign tasks to agents, how to decompose the lifelong problem to one-shot MAPF problems and solve it efficiently, how to handle robot dynamics and uncertainties during execution, and how to design the warehouse layouts.

-(Details on MAPF can be found in our research on <a href="https://jiaoyangli.me/research/mapf/">Foundations of MAPF</a>.)

 ## Combined Task and Path Planning